rizz0014/RaspAssist/README.md

 * If room temperature or humidity is out of the comfortable zone Snaky will change its colour
 * Remember you the lunch time and Night time

-#### Snaky Friends
+#### Noodles Friends

-Snaky has some friends to catch your attention to some important moments of the day:
+Noodles has some friends to catch your attention to some important moments of the day:

 * Lunch time - Kirby
 * Night time - Pikachu